jim3/Network-Packet-Analyzer/README.md

 These instructions will hopefully get you a copy of the project up and running on your local machine.
 I invite more experienced developers to take this simple project and make it better.
 Then I can learn from you.

 -   To get the IP address location details I used the [ip2location.io](https://www.ip2location.io) API.
-Place your API key in the `.env` file.
+Place your API key in the `.env` file. `API_KEY=<your-api-key>`

-`API_KEY=<your-api-key>`

--   To be able to write to the database you will need to create a `.env` file in the root directory and add your MongoDB Atlas connection string.
-Info on how to get your connection string is here: [MongoDB Connection String](https://www.mongodb.com/docs/guides/atlas/connection-string)

-Place the following in your `.env file, substituting your username and password:
+-   To be able to write to the database place your conncection string place the following in your `.env file, substituting your username and password:<br>
     `MONGO_DB_CONNECTION_STRING=mongodb+srv://<USERNAME>:<PASSWORD>@cluster0.hi0ayas.mongodb.net/?retryWrites=true&w=majority>`
+-   Info on how to get your connection string is here: [MongoDB Connection String (https://www.mongodb.com/docs/guides/atlas/connection-string)

 ### Installation